|Rating:||8.3 / 10|

 |Weight||2.5 / 2.5|

 I have been using Therm-a-rest sleeping pads and mats for many years.
 Early in 2016, I purchased the Therm-a-rest NeoAir XLite mainly because I had a major shoulder injury caused by a rock climbing accident that forced the issue.
-So when I had the opportunity to test out the Therm-a-rest NeoAir UberLite sleeping mat I was very keen.
+So when I had the opportunity to test out the Therm-a-rest NeoAir UberLite sleeping mat I was very keen to see how it stacked up.

 I have a growing list of criteria which guide my sleeping mat selection including: